linuxboot/contest/SPAG.md

     * An example of a good case for implementing pause: a plugin that launches an external job and wait for it to complete, polling for its status.
 In this case, upon receiving pause, it should serialize all the targets in flight at the moment along with job tokens, return them, and continue waiting in the next instance with the same targets and tokens.
 * When pausing, ConTest will close the plugin’s input channel signaling that no more targets will be coming during lifetime of this Step object.
 This is done in addition to asserting the pause signal so the simplest plugins do not need to handle it separately.
 (Note: more targets can come in after resumption)
 * Paused plugin retains responsibility for the targets in flight at the time of pausing, i.e. ones that were injected but for which no result was received yet.
-* Successful pause is communicated by returning `ErrPaused` from the Run method.
+* Successful pause is communicated by returning `signals.Paused` from the Run method.
 If the plugin was responsible for any targets at the time, any other return value (including `nil`) will be considered a failure to pause and will abort the job.
 * Cancellation will follow pause if timeout is about to expire, so both conditions may be asserted on a context, keep that in mind when testing for them.
-* When there are no targets in flight and pause is requested, returning `ErrPaused` is allowed (for simplicity).
+* When there are no targets in flight and pause is requested, returning `signals.Paused` is allowed (for simplicity).
 It may be accompanied by `nil` .
 In general, return value of a plugin not responsible for any targets does not matter.
 * When successfully paused, a new instance of the plugin may be resumed with the state returned but it is not a guarantee: another step may have failed to pause correctly in which case entire job would have been aborted and steps that did pause correctly will not be revived.
 * On resumption, targets the plugin was responsible for will not be reinjected but plugin is still expected to produce results for them.
 Therefore, state returned by the plugin must include everything necessary for the new instance to produce results for targets that had been injected into the previous instance.
 * Cancel signal may be asserted together with pause, in which case cancellation takes precedence.
 If both pause and cancel are asserted, there is no need to perform pause-related activities anymore.